-The first two websites offer a variety of rules, whilst the last three are dedicated to American National Mah-Jongg League (NMJL) rules.
+The first two websites offer a variety of rules, whilst the next four are dedicated to American National Mah-Jongg League (NMJL) rules.

 One has to distinguish between two forms of play.
 In one, you play against computer controlled opponents (or ‘bots’) and in the other you can actually play against real people.
 If you wish to play against a real person then the NMJL sites work very well and are easy to use.
 The game, however, is quite different to other forms so you would have a learning curve if you do not already know the rules.
 In addition the rules change annually, so you need a subscription to the League to get a copy of them each year – an ‘NMJL card’.

 Four Winds Mah Jong